jrean/laravel-user-verification/README.md

 ### Routes

-By default this packages ships with two routes, if you want to change them, you can simply define your own routes.
-Make sure you added the packages service provider **before** Laravels `RouteServiceProvider`, otherwise you can not overwrite the routes.
+By default this packages ships with two routes.
+If you want to change them, you can simply define your own routes.

 ```PHP
     Route::get('email-verification/error', 'Auth\RegisterController@getVerificationError')->name('email-verification.error');